Mendral

 Mendral PR on PostHog's public repo: sharding Playwright E2E tests into parallel jobs

-Four things that surprised us building a CI agent at scale
+Four things that surprised us

 Log ingestion is the hard problem.
-Everyone focuses on the AI/diagnosis part, but the bottleneck is actually getting billions of log lines indexed and searchable fast enough to be useful in real time.
+Everyone focuses on the AI/diagnosis part, but the real bottleneck is getting billions of log lines indexed and searchable fast enough to be useful in real time.
 If your agent can't search logs in seconds, it can't diagnose anything before the engineer has already context-switched to investigate manually.

 Flaky tests are rarely random.
-Almost every "flaky" test has a deterministic root cause, just one that's hard to find.
-Timing dependencies, shared state between tests, infrastructure variance, order-dependent execution.
+Almost every "flaky" test has a deterministic root cause, just one that's hard to find: timing dependencies, shared state between tests, infrastructure variance, order-dependent execution.
 The agent is good at this because it can correlate across hundreds of CI runs simultaneously, something a human wouldn't have the patience to do.